geekboxzone/mmallow_docs_source.android.com/src/source/known-issues.md

 and explicitly using `repo sync -j1` have been reported to improve the situation for some users.

+## Difficulties syncing the source tree (VirtualBox Ethernet issues). ##

+**Symptom**: When running `repo sync` in some VirtualBox installations, the process hangs or fails with a variety of possible symptoms.
+One such symptom is
+`DownloadError: HTTP 500 (Internal Server Error: Server got itself in trouble)`.

+**Cause**: The default network behavior of VirtualBox is to use NAT (Network Addrss Translation) to connect the guest system to the network.
+The heavy network activity of repo sync triggers some corner cases in the NAT code.

+**Fix**: Configure VirtualBox to use bridged network instead of NAT.

 ## `make snod` and emulator builds. ##

 **Symptom**: When using `make snod` (make system no dependencies)